carpentries/amy/docs/users_guide/admin_index.md

 * **Sponsor** Select the Sponsor name from the drop down menu.
 The Sponsor is the institution responsible for funding or organising the workshop and is often the same as the Host.

 * **Membership** Select the Membership this event should be applied to, by membership term and membership dates.

+* **Allocated benefit** Select the allocated benefit (Partnership or other benefit) this should be applied to.
+Event can be applied to Membership or Allocated benefit, not both.

 * **Administrator** Select the administrator from the drop down menu.
 This will always be  `Data Carpentry`, `Library Carpentry`, `Software Carpentry`,  `Instructor Training`, `Collaborative Lesson Development Training` or `Self-Organised`.